hhray/AI_Project/checker/README.md

 # Tunnel Checker

-Contributors: @hequnwei @zhouxiz9

-This assignment submission contains five Java files.
+This doc contains five Java files.

 `Game.java`: The entry for the game.
 The main function sets up the environment and calls `play` to start a Human-AI game.
 Unless the game over conditions are satisfied, it calls `getHumanMove` and `getAIMove` alternately to take input from human and to get move from the AI.
 It also provides `simulatePlay` to simulate a AI-AI game.